thomasclarke1969/documentation/websdk/integration/authentication.md

 * The standard process lets authentication happen at any time; for sites where chat may not be the first thing the user does, this may be ideal.
 * Requiring that logging in wait for a request for a nonce, and then a request for a session token means slower logins.
 * The main advantage of the alternate process is that the time spent logging in makes a nice and simple place to do any additional authentication and be done with it.

+## Trusted Devices

+The Client constructor takes a property `isTrustedDevice` which defaults to `false`.
+Setting this to true will cause the Client to store your Layer Session Token in persistent memory.
+Calling the constructor with `isTrustedDevice: true` and `userId` property will cause the Client to attempt to restore that Session Token.
+Suppose that `isTrustedDevice` is `true` and `userId` is `TestUser`, the Client will perform the following tests:

+* If there is no session cached for the user named "TestUser", then the `challenge` event handler will be called allowing authentication to procede.
+* If there is a session for the user named "TestUser" but its expired, then your `challenge` event handler will be called allowing authentication to procede.
+* If there is a session for "TestUser" and its valid, then your `ready` event handler will be called.

 ## Additional Notes